-Ingeborg Bachmann was born in 1926 in Klagenfurt, Austria, and died prematurely in Rome at the age of 47.
-She is the author of remarkable and important works of German literature from the second half of the 20th century.
-As a poet and writer, she was acclaimed for the richness of her language from the moment her first poems appeared, and became a legend.
+Ingeborg Bachmann was born in Klagenfurt, Austria, in 1926 and passed away in Rome at the untimely age of 47.
+She was the author of a remarkable and important body of work in German literature from the second half of the 20th century.
+She was a poet and writer who distinguished herself – from the publication of her very first poems – for the richness of her language.

 Photo credits: © Dr. Heinz Bachmann

 Fernando Pessoa was a Portuguese writer and poet, born June 13, 1888, in Lisbon, where he lived continuously from 1904 until his death in 1935.
 An introverted and idealistic young man, he wrote under several pseudonyms, becoming the author who most precisely staged the multiplicity of self thanks to the literary device of heteronymy, which he developed.
 He invented a “master,” Alberto Caeiro, and “disciples.”
 A regular contributor to Portuguese literary magazines, he also penned a collection of poems, Message, in 1934, however most of his work was discovered only posthumously, stashed in a trunk that has yet to be depleted.
 For this reason, Pessoa is the author of a fragmentary and unfinished body of work, one of incredible beauty that makes him a major author of Portuguese and international literature.

 Patrick Quillier is a poet, composer and translator.